-Tour operators usually work around the idea of what they think their clients would want to do or where clients would want to go, and their suggestions will be based on their opinion and experiences.
+Tour operators usually work around what they think their clients would want to do or where clients would want to go, and their suggestions will be based on their opinions and experiences.

-Their perspective of various travel destinations could limit their ideas of what can be done in that particular location if just based on their info and experiences, meaning it could also limit what the traveler can choose to do while they are there.
+Their perspective of various travel destinations could limit their ideas of what can be done in that particular location if just based on their info and experiences.
+It could also limit what the traveler can choose to do while they are there.

-Will you be able to save on cost when you talk with a travel operator?
-Working closely with them surely comes with a number of benefits and that includes savings.
+Will you be able to save on costs when you talk with a travel operator?
+Working closely with them surely comes with a number of benefits, and that includes savings.

 What do Travel Agents do?

-Travel agents have some leeway in accommodating your special requests, but they come with a price as they are adding to the package.
+Travel agents have some leeway in accommodating your special requests, but they come with a price as they add to the package.
 Can they get you discounted rates for plane fares?

 Tour Operator vs Travel Agent: How are they different?

 Some people might be wondering whether they should acquire the services of a tour operator or if getting help from a travel agent is better.
-You want to make sure that you hire the right one for the job.
+You want to ensure you hire the right one for the job.

 Who do you trust with your travel goals?
 Who is better than providing you with what you need?
 How much do travel agents make?
 That figure varies, but their earnings typically come from the commissions from selling packages.

-Whether you decide to hire a tour operator or a travel agent, be prepared to be given their own unique perspective on destinations, and how to get there.
+Whether you hire a tour operator or a travel agent, be prepared to be given their unique perspective on destinations and how to get there.